-The strategy that has proved successful over many years is regularly reviewed together with the corresponding risk strategy during the annual planning process.
-This process involves an analysis of which measures the various profit centres wish to adopt to achieve their strategic targets and how the activities affect the prospective development of earnings and the tied economic capital.
+Our business strategy, which has proved successful over many years, is regularly reviewed together with the corresponding risk strategy during the annual planning process.
+This process also involves an analysis of which measures the various profit centres wish to adopt to achieve their strategic targets and how the activities affect the prospective development of earnings and the tied economic capital.